synology-community/packer-plugin-spk/.web-docs/components/post-processor/post-processor/README.md

 Include a short description about the post-processor.
 This is a good place to call out what the post-processor does, and any additional text that might be helpful to a user.
 See https://www.packer.io/docs/provisioner/null -->

-The scaffolding post-processor is used to export Packer Scaffolding builds.
+The synopkg post-processor is used to export Packer Scaffolding builds.

 <!-- Post-Processor Configuration Fields -->